C4se-K/search-assistant/README.md

-This project is aimed at designing a speech to text pipeline which uses discord bots as the audio source.

-The program recieves packets from the discord voice call the bot is connected through a websocket.
-It then transcribes this audio data in realtime.
+# Speech-to-Text Pipeline Using Discord Bots

+## Description

+This project focuses on creating a **speech-to-text pipeline** that utilizes Discord bots as the primary audio source.
+The bot connects to a Discord voice channel, captures audio packets, and processes them in real-time for transcription.

+By leveraging WebSocket communication, the program efficiently receives audio data from Discord, converting it into text dynamically.
+The system is designed to deliver accurate and fast transcription while operating seamlessly within the Discord ecosystem.